 My first grade daughter has been through various stages of writing with English, Chinese, and Korean since she was a toddler.
-Her weekly dictation journal has been one of the best resources, and I think many kids could benefit from this.
+Her weekly dictation journal has been one of the best resources.

 Writing takes significant time to master and requires coordination of complex cognitive and physical skills.